amodmulay/staxmpa/code-document.md

     -   `selectedThemeId`: The ID of the currently active color theme for the radar.
     -   `customColorOverrides`: Custom colors applied to specific regions, overriding the theme.
     -   `radarSize`: The pixel dimension of the radar view, controlled by a slider.
+    -   `isMobileSheetOpen`: Controls the visibility of the control panel on mobile.

 -   **Unidirectional Data Flow**:
     1.  **State is passed down as props**: `RadarPage` passes the state down to its child components (e.g., `RadarView` receives `topics` and `regions`).
 These child components are "dumb" and purely presentational; they just render what they are given.